 - The Americans with Disabilities Act (ADA) – This act requires that every educational institution (other than those operated by religious organizations) meet the needs of students with disabilities.

-- Section 504 of the Rehabilitation Act (1973) – This is a civil rights statute which helps to protect students with disabilities against discrimination in schools in addition to requiring schools to offer reasonable accommodations for disabled students.
+- Section 504 of the Rehabilitation Act (1973) – This is a civil rights statute that helps to protect students with disabilities against discrimination in schools in addition to requiring schools to offer reasonable accommodations for disabled students.
 According to this act, anyone who experiences some form of impairment that significantly limits one or more major life activities is considered a person with a disability.
 The accommodations offered by this act may include the following:

 - Seating in front of the classroom